-Your healthcare team (e.g. your general practitioner, nurse, rheumatologist, obstetrician and gynecologist, midwife, and pediatrician) will support you to have a pregnancy journey that is as similar as possible to that of any other woman.
+Your healthcare team (e.g., your general practitioner, nurse, rheumatologist, obstetrician and gynecologist, and pediatrician) will support you to have a healthy pregnancy journey.
 Ensuring your disease is well controlled is central to achieving this.
-It's important to maintain disease control throughout your family planning journey.
 Speak with your healthcare team early on during family planning to align on a treatment plan that is tailored for you throughout your pregnancy journey.